cbutler112358/cbutler112358.github.io/_pages/about.md

 </h1>

 <p>
 Broadly, I am interested in questions related to pest and pathogen dispersal.
 My work is highly interdisciplinary and spans many subjects&mdash;in the past, I have worked with geneticists, molecular biologists, and entomologists.
-I collaborate with researchers in disparate fields as I deeply enjoy working with and learning from other people.
+I collaborate with researchers in disparate fields as I deeply enjoy working with and learning from others.
 </p>

 <h1>